-This doesn’t mean no protection from the elements, however.
+This doesn’t mean zero protection from the elements, however.
 A forest school may invest in something like our outdoor Healey classroom or something similar to create an area to gather and learn as well as shelter.

 The Origins of Forest School

 Forest School as it is understood today in the UK began in the 1990s, inspired by the pedagogical practices showcased in Scandinavian countries.
 The Forest School Association (FSA) was established formally in 2012.